rootnegativ1/unifi-wifi/README.md

   | target | no | image entity of wireless network whose password you want to change.
 Multiple entities are possible using the ```entity_id``` key. |
   | enabled | no | enabled = true, disabled = false |

-  Enable (or disable) a specific SSID on a UniFi network controller
+  Enable (or disable) a specific SSID on a UniFi network controller. *For this setting to take effect properly, all (managed) access points will be automatically reprovisioned regardless of the value of ```force_provision```.*

   ```yaml
     # example